-Lamb lovers rejoice; here's the ultimate recipe for preparing boneless leg of lamb on the grill!
+Lamb lovers rejoice!
+Here’s the ultimate recipe for grilling boneless leg of lamb.

 In North Africa, especially Morocco, the Islamic cooking is refined, influenced heavily by settlers from France, Spain, and even Jewish culture.

 In Morocco, Mechoui means “roasted on an open fire.”
 Lamb is the most common animal used for mechoui, although the term can be used for other animals and even vegetables.
 Lamb is usually roasted on a spit, and often the cavity is filled with organ meats, herbs, or fruits.